MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wias_lwarning.md

 ```cppWIAS_LWARNING(g_pIWiaLog, WIALOG_NO_RESOURCE_ID, ("MyClass::MyMethod, This is my text and my lValue = %d", lValue));
 ```

-Please note that it does not write to the new log file used in Windows Vista and later.
+Please note that it does not write to the new log file used in modern Windows operating systems.

 ## -see-also